 2) What Is A Disciple?

 We are all disciples of something (or someone).
 Are we disciples of Jesus?
 Are we being transformed from the inside out by our relationship with Him, becoming more like Him in our heart attitude and dependence on the Father, not just striving to ACT like Jesus in our own strength?
-Or are we adhering to the doctrines and principles of the world around us, as depicted in Romans 12:2?
+Or are we adhering to the values and beliefs of the world around us, as depicted in Romans 12:2?

 a) A Disciple of Jesus is not just a student, but an apprentice, a protégé.